siddhpatil6/AndroidInterview-Questions/README.md

 # Android Interview-Questions
+# Key Differences between Java List vs Array List
+1.The Differences Between Java List vs Array List are explained in the below-mentioned points:

+2. One of the major difference is between Java List vs Array List is that list is an interface and Array list is a standard collection class.

+3. Java List interface extends Collection and Array list extends Abstract List class and it can also implement List interface.

+4. List interface creates a collection of elements which are stored in sequence and can be accessed by its index number.
+Array list, on the contrary, creates an array of objects where the array can grow dynamically whenever required and reduce as well.

+5. Both Java List vs Array List provides different kinds of methods to access data from the list.
+These methods enable in getting elements from an array at the specified position and also remove and shrink the size of an array in case of the Array list.

 # Can we create the instance for abstract classes?
 No, you cannot create an instance of an abstract class because it does not have a complete implementation.
 The purpose of an abstract class is to function as a base for subclasses.
 It acts like a template, or an empty or partially empty structure, you should extend it and build on it before you can use it.